Description: http://rvannoy.asp.radford.edu/images/english2ndpghd.gif

 COURSE DESCRIPTION

 In broadest terms, this course will focus on writing that concerns the relationship between humans and their environment.
 Writers of all descriptions--scientists, philosophers, journalists, poets, fiction writers--have struggled to understand the natural world.
 Very often, their attempts help readers think more richly and deeply about their surroundings, how they constitute us, and we them.
-We will study how these writers help us “see” (or re-see) familiar landscapes, examining how humans negotiate their “place” in nature.
+We will study how these writers help us see (or re-see) familiar landscapes, examining how humans negotiate their place in nature.
 We will read both landmark non-fictional works of an emerging ecological ethic as well as some fictional works that imagine our (sometimes grim) future.
-Our semester will break down into roughly three sections: 1) some “classics” of nature writing and natural history, with an emphasis on the sense of place, 2) an investigation into the nature and outdoor experiences of children, what Rachel Carson called their "sense of wonder," and 3) a reading of a novel, Bewilderment, and Robin Wall Kimmerer’s best-selling Braiding Sweetgrass.
+Our semester will break down into roughly three sections: 1) some “classics” of nature writing and natural history, with an emphasis on the sense of place, 2) an investigation into the nature and outdoor experiences of children, what Rachel Carson called their "sense of wonder," and 3) a reading of a novel, Overstory, and Lydia Millet’s The Children’s Bible.

 WORKLOAD